yuhbu170005/SE-project---code-practice-platform/README.md

 - Use a production WSGI server (e.g., gunicorn)
 - Implement actual code execution and testing
 - Add user authentication
-- Use a production database (PostgreSQL, MySQL)
+- Use a production database (PostgreSQL, MySQL) or SQLite